 What pickleball ball should I use for grass?

 Now comes the hit-or-miss factor.
 The ball is the main reason behind the failure of a grass pickleball game, so just change it and here you go!
 A Rubber ball solves all the problems with which you can play pickleball on grass with little to zero issues.
-You’ll have many options available on amazon, but I’d recommend Pinky Bouncy Ball, Gamma Foam or Spalding High Bounce Ball.
+You’ll have many options available, but I’d recommend Pinky Bouncy Ball, Gamma Foam or Spalding High Bounce Ball.
 If you’re going for other options, keep the weight between 25-30 grams and check if it’s compatible with grass surface.
 This way you can keep playing your natural game in the same momentum.

 Reasons to play pickleball on grass: